 Do you have expertise and/or content in a specific niche where people are looking for work?
 It could be academia, horticulture, dog training, or just about anything.
 For any of these niches, advertising possibilities are endless, and the audience would flock to you.

-Establish a free companion subscription website such as a portal or community – as we always advise our clients to do, no matter which premium website model they use – and you add audience engagement and loyalty that builds day by day.
+Establish a free companion subscription website such as a portal, as we always advise our clients to do, no matter which premium website model they use – and you add audience engagement and loyalty that builds day by day.

-Dow Jones Private Equity & Venture Capital is another one of our favorite membership website ideas.
-Approximately 83.9k* visitors arrive every month looking for business opportunities.
+WSJPro Private Equity, formerly Dow Jones Private Equity & Venture Capital, is another one of our favorite membership website ideas.

 Ancestry.com rounds up our favorite membership website ideas.
-Approximately 7 million* members arrive looking for genealogy information every month.
+Approximately 3 million paying members arrive looking for genealogy information every month, and 20 million members in their DNA network, which contribute value to the paying members.

-Today, members search for deceased family members via records, most of which have been submitted by other researchers.
+In years past, the service was mostly for members to search for deceased family members via records, most of which have been submitted by other researchers.
 Ancestry itself has digitized some public data, such as census records.
+Today, DNA testing is also a service they offer, which has connected the dots further and more accurately, even helping people find their birth parents.

 This makes it different from the previous two examples, in which niche expertise and legacy magazines provide the content.
-Thus the main job of Ancestry.com’s publisher is to provide curation and the technology to search those curated records.
+Thus the main job of Ancestry.com’s publisher is to provide curation and the technology to search those curated records and data.

 These sites can all provide inspiration and direction to any publisher looking for membership website ideas.
 They all share some common features in addition to the primary “person” members are searching for, such as training, equipment and tools, and community forums for networking.